With any rental property, some type of damage is inevitable when you rent it out to a tenant. However, not all damage is alike.

 A habitable rental is one that is free of hazards and damage and in line with local and state-wide building code.
 Conversely, an uninhabitable property is one with disrupted utilities, broken doors or windows and unclean conditions.

-Therefore, when a tenant reports an issue or has a maintenance request, you must handle and fix the issue promptly.
-If there are property damages because you failed to maintain the unit or delayed repairs, then you have to bear the repair expenses and the tenant cannot be held accountable.
+Therefore, when a tenant reports an issue or has a maintenance request, it is your responsibility to handle and fix the issue promptly.
+If there are property damages because you failed to maintain the unit or delayed repairs, then you have to bear the repair costs and the tenant cannot be held accountable.

 Who Pays for Rental Property Damage?